amoghghadge/ML101/Bootstrapping Blueprint/10. Attention Mechanism/SelfAttentionLesson.md

 - Is applied to every row in the T x T tensor of attention scores, so every row sums to 1 and every entry in each row is positive and between 0 and 1

-- Given a row, which corresponds to a token, each column in that row represents probabilities of that token's relevance to the row's token
+- Given a row, which corresponds to a token, each column in that row represents probability of the column token's relevance to the row's token

 #### Final layer output